Fault-tolerant fermionic quantum computing: Outlook

 \section{Outlook}

 Our work opens the field of fermion-qubit error correction and fault-tolerant algorithms.
 Of prime importance is the error threshold of our codes for the strongly biased errors present in experiments.
 Moreover, fermionic versions of quantum low-density-parity check codes may be developed to enable a finite rate of logical fermions per codeblock.
 Due to our reliance on transversal gates, algorithmic fault tolerance can be explored within our approach~\cite{zhou2024}.
-Finally, we assumed that the bosonic molecule mode does not need to be error-corrected, which might require a more restrictive lower bound on the mode occupation $N$.

-Our present scheme employs single-species fermions.
-While two-species models, for example spin up and spin down electrons in quantum chemistry, can be mapped to single-species computation, an architecture involving two species, as partially employed in our pairing gate, might make the implementation more efficient.

 We have so far mainly used the presence of qubits as a helper to implement logical operations.
 In high-energy physics, the possibility to directly simulate qubit-fermion models enables simulation of fermions coupled to large-spin degrees of freedom in lattice gauge theories~\cite{GonzlezCuadra2023, BOM}.
 For this purpose, qudits could be directly implemented with large-spin atomic species~\cite{Gorshkov2010,Zache2023}, rotational levels of molecules~\cite{Albert2010}, or an oscillator mode~\cite{Gottesman2001}.
 Relatedly, the depth-efficiency of our approach might enable simulation of quantum gravity models~\cite{xu2020}.